mtmarco87/betparser_crawler/README.md

 ### Splash Middleware Configuration

-Use Splash for alternative JavaScript rendering:
+Use Splash as an alternative to Selenium for rendering and extracting data from complex JavaScript-powered pages:

 1. Install Docker and run Splash:
    ```bash